UPDATED JUNE 16, 2025

 In the world of consumer display technologies, the battle between LCD (Liquid Crystal Display), OLED (Organic Light Emitting Diode), and to a far lesser extent, direct view micro RGB LED (Red, Green, Blue Light-Emitting Diode) has been ongoing, each with its own strengths and weaknesses.

-This leaves only high bright LCDs and direct view micro RGB LED as viable technologies for outdoor street furniture in the Digital Out of Home (DOOH) industry.
+This leaves only high bright LCDs and direct view mini/micro RGB LED as viable technologies for outdoor street furniture in the Digital Out of Home (DOOH) industry.

-Manufacturing Resources International’s (MRI’s) decision to stick with LCD technology over direct view micro RGB LED is a practical one, driven by a combination of image quality, power consumption, cost-effectiveness, and reliability.
+Manufacturing Resources International’s (MRI’s) decision to stick with LCD technology over direct view mini/micro RGB LED is a practical one, driven by a combination of image quality, image resolution, power consumption, cost-effectiveness, reliability, and longevity.

 About MRI